Skip to content

 body by amanda coach website

-Body By Amanda has two parallax scrolling image backgrounds on the home page that animate it for a boost in UX.
+Body By Amanda’s home page has two parallax scrolling image backgrounds that animate it, boosting UX.

 You’ll find a top bar notification above the simple header with a menu highlighting links on hover.

-Moreover, the footer only has three quick links and social media icons, all having the same hover effect as the main navbar.
+Moreover, the footer only has three quick links and social media icons, all of which have the same hover effect as the main navbar.

 Note: Add more shine to that something extra you offer by creating a top bar notification.